 0. PCF decides to update UE policy based on triggering conditions such as an initial registration, registration with 5GS when the UE moves from EPS to 5GS, or need for updating UE policy as follows:

-- For the case of initial registration and registration with 5GS when the UE moves from EPS to 5GS, the PCF compares the list of PSIs included in the UE access selection and PDU session selection related policy information in Npcf_UEPolicyControl_Create request and determines, as described in clause 6.1.2.2.2 of TS 23.503 [20], whether UE access selection and PDU Session selection related policy information have to be updated and be provided to the UE via the AMF using DL NAS TRANSPORT message; and
+- For the case of initial registration and registration with 5GS when the UE moves from EPS to 5GS, the PCF compares the list of PSIs included in the UE policy information in Npcf_UEPolicyControl_Create request and determines, as described in clause 6.1.2.2.2 of TS 23.503 [20], whether UE policy information have to be updated and be provided to the UE via the AMF using DL NAS TRANSPORT message; and

-- For the network triggered UE policy update case (e.g. the change of UE location, the change of Subscribed S-NSSAIs as described in clause 6.1.2.2.2 of TS 23.503 [20]), the PCF checks the latest list of PSIs to decide which UE access selection and/or PDU Session selection related policies have to be sent to the UE.
+- For the network triggered UE policy update case (e.g. the change of UE location, the change of Subscribed S-NSSAIs as described in clause 6.1.2.2.2 of TS 23.503 [20]), the PCF checks the latest list of PSIs to decide which UE policies have to be sent to the UE.

-The PCF checks if the size of the resulting UE access selection and PDU Session selection related policy information exceeds a predefined limit:
+The PCF checks if the size of the resulting UE policy information exceeds a predefined limit:

-- If the size is under the limit, then UE access selection and PDU Session selection related policy information are included in a single Namf_Communication_N1N2MessageTransfer service operation as described below.
+- If the size is under the limit, then UE policy information are included in a single Namf_Communication_N1N2MessageTransfer service operation as described below.

-- If the size exceeds the predefined limit, the PCF splits the UE access selection and PDU Session selection related policy information in smaller, logically independent UE access selection and PDU Session selection related policy information ensuring the size of each is under the predefined limit.
-Each UE access selection and PDU Session selection related policy information will be then sent in separated Namf_Communication_N1N2MessageTransfer service operations as described below.
+- If the size exceeds the predefined limit, the PCF splits the UE policy information in smaller, logically independent UE policy information ensuring the size of each is under the predefined limit.
+Each UE policy information will be then sent in separated Namf_Communication_N1N2MessageTransfer service operations as described below.

 NOTE 1: NAS messages from AMF to UE do not exceed the maximum size limit allowed in NG-RAN (PDCP layer), so the predefined size limit in PCF is related to that limitation.

-NOTE 2: The mechanism used to split the UE access selection and PDU Session selection related policy information is described in TS 29.507 [32].
+NOTE 2: The mechanism used to split the UE policy information is described in TS 29.507 [32].

 1. PCF invokes Namf_Communication_N1N2MessageTransfer service operation provided by the AMF.
 The message includes SUPI, UE Policy Container.